How Michael J. Fox Finds Ways Around Life’s Obstacles

 The show centers on the family, reflecting much of Fox’s own personal life.
 “The way I look at Parkinson’s is that sometimes it’s frustrating and sometimes it’s funny,” he says.
 “I think we all get our own bag of hammers, our own personal Parkinson’s to deal with.”

 It’s all a matter of perception.
-Fox says that when you have a disability, one of the things you deal with is the way other people perceive your experience by filtering it through their own fears—which may be worse than the reality.
+Fox says that when you have a disability, one of the things you deal with is the way other people perceive your experience by filtering it through their own fears.
+And those fears may be worse than the reality.

 “There’s nothing horrifying about Parkinson’s.
 It’s not Gothic nastiness, there’s nothing horrible about someone with a shaky hand,” Fox says.
 “That’s our reality.
 We have no control over it, but it’s not horrible.”

-But that realization took awhile for Fox, who has made no secret of his battle with alcohol, which intensified following his diagnosis.
-He admits he spent seven years in denial before finally coming to terms with it and going on to establish the Michael J. Fox Foundation for Parkinson’s Research.
+But that realization took a while for Fox, who has made no secret of the battle with alcohol—alongside abuse of the dopamine pills used to help treat symptoms of Parkinson’s—which followed his diagnosis.
+He admits he spent seven years in denial before finally coming to terms with it and going on to establish The Michael J. Fox Foundation for Parkinson’s Research in 2000.

 “Truthfully, with being able to cope with anything like this in your life, it’s about acceptance.
 It took me a long time to acknowledge the truth about my situation,” Fox says.
 “Accept that facts are facts and give yourself a lot of room to maneuver around.
 Once I did, there was room to do other things and be other things.”